Dskobra/setup-scripts/README.md

 folder layout
 -------------
 root
 * modules           - stores all the package commands.
+Organized by distro.
-* setup.sh          - launch script. everything is now in the modules folder.
+* setup.sh          - launch script.
+Checks what distro it's running on.
 * unix.sh           - i sometimes use windows which causes the line endings to not be in unix format. this fixes it.